ShengHuaWu/Vapor3Series/Relationship/README.md

 This will make sure that `Fluent` creates the tables in the correct order.

 ### Sibling Relationship
-Unlike a parent-child relationship, a sibling relationship doesn't have constraints between two models, for example, if there is a sibling relationship between our `Pet` and `Category` models, a pet can belong one or more categories and a category can contain one or more pets.
+Unlike a parent-child relationship, a sibling relationship doesn't have limits between two models, for example, if there is a sibling relationship between our `Pet` and `Category` models, a pet can belong one or more categories and a category can contain one or more pets.
 However, we cannot just add a reference to our `Category` directly in our `Pet` model, because it's too inefficient to query.
 Instead, we need a separate model to hold on to the sibling relationship and it's called a pivot.
 Let's create our new pivot model with Terminal and regenerate our Xcode project file.